-Federal and provincial closures of local small businesses in COVID-19 times have wreaked havoc on the 2020 financial year for many of them.
-If you’re a small business owner, you may have gone from enthusiastically setting goals for this year to worrying about how to stay afloat and trying to secure a small business loan to cope with COVID-19.
+Federal and provincial closures of local small businesses in COVID-19 times have wreaked havoc on the 2020 financial year for many of them, and 2021 looking to offer more of the same dismal prospects.
+If you’re a small business owner, you may have gone from cautiously optimistic that 2021 will be different, to going back to worrying about how to stay afloat and trying to secure a small business loan to cope with COVID-19.

 Layoffs and closures can be tough on a business, but the federal government has announced several programs to provide relief to your small business and employees.
 If you combine these programs with a little ingenuity, you’ll give your small business its best chance of surviving the COVID-19 pandemic.

 Check Your Cash Flow Reserves and Insurance Options